U53RW4R3/SCPA/SCPA Phases/Tactics && Techniques && Procedures (TTPs) Phases/WebApp Hacking/Injection/SQL Injection/01 - In-Band SQL Injection/Checklist.md

 		- [ ] UNION query (`--technique=U`).
 Otherwise, stick with boolean-based technique.
 To narrow it down:
 			- `--union-cols` to specify number of fields.
 			- `--union-from` to enforce UNION query technique. in some DBMS(es) instances such as, **Microsoft Access** requires table to validate the response.
 - [ ] Find an login (admin) panel to login the credentials you've obtained from the current database.
-Use [[Tactics && Techniques && Procedures (TTPs) Phases/Information Gathering/02 - Active Fingerprinting/Enumeration/Web Crawlers and Directory Bruteforce/Gobuster|gobuster]] if you must.
+Use [[Tactics && Techniques && Procedures (TTPs) Phases/WebApp Hacking/Sensitive Data Exposure/Web Crawlers and Directory Bruteforce/Gobuster|gobuster]] if you must.

 #### DBMS Credentials